abdihakim148/hiveguard/README.md

 - `GET /login/oauth/{provider}`: Initiate OAuth login flow.
 - `GET /login/oauth/{provider}/confirm`: Handle OAuth callback.

+---

 ## Contributing

 We welcome contributions!
 Please see our `CONTRIBUTING.md` (to be created) for details on how to get started, including code style, testing, and pull request processes.

-Key areas for contribution:
+**Key areas for contribution:**

 -   Implementing planned features (Database adapters, OAuth Server, RBAC).
 -   Expanding API endpoints for managing Organisations, Services, Members, Roles.
 -   Improving test coverage.
 -   Enhancing documentation.
 -   Adding examples.

+---

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

 ## Contact & Support

 -   **Issues:** For bug reports, feature requests, or questions, please use the [GitHub Issues](https://github.com/abdihakim148/hiveguard/issues) tracker.